 What does a woman want in a relationship?

 Firstly, a woman wants a lot of priority and care from her boyfriend or husband.
-Then, she wants to support, well behavior and favorite items.
+Then, she wants to support well behavior and favorite items.

-So, you should give her favorite things and try to provide a surprise because girls like to surprise and gift.
+So, you should give her favorite things and try to provide a surprise because girls like to surprise and gifts.
 Try to be a good listener and give her some sweet advice.
 Give her proper time and make some good memory.

 How to control anger in a relationship?